 One of the most romantic and popular ways to see Central Park is from a horse-drawn carriage.
 Visitors enjoy this year-round, even during the winter months.
 The carriages can be found lined up along Central Park South (59th Street) between Fifth and Sixth Avenues, at the southern end of Central Park across from the Plaza Hotel.
-Rides cost $34 for the first 20 minutes and $54 for a 45 to 50 minute tour.
-Call Central Park Carriages at 212-736-0680 for more information.
+Rides cost around (subject to change) $34 for the first 20 minutes and $54 for a 45 to 50-minute tour.

 Most Central Park Conservatory walking tours are free and take place rain or shine except in extreme weather conditions.
 No reservations are required.
 Call 212-360-2726 Tuesday through Saturday for additional information.

 Allow a minimum of 3 hours to explore the park.
 Longer if you dine in one of the restaurants or devote time to a particular activity.
 Free Central Park walking tours are approximately 1 to 1½ hours.